 Shop more than just the big banks.
 Just because they have the name brand and advertising clout, make sure to check with local community banks, credit unions, and non-bank lenders.
 A smaller lender might provide better customer service and be able to match rates and terms.
 Additionally, if your financial situation doesn’t allow you to fit into a typical loan product, you should check around with different types of lenders – again, community banks, credit unions, and non-bank lenders, who may offer a niche product that would be a perfect fit for you.

 Lock in your rate ASAP.
-Mortgage rates can be fickle, and change at moment’s notice.
+Mortgage rates can be fickle and change at a moment’s notice.
 If you have a low rate now, don’t wait any longer than necessary – lock it in.
 Paying an extra $50 a month will add up fast.

 Pay more each month (if you can).
 This may sound contradictory compared to the previous point, but paying more than the minimum amount each month can help you pay off your mortgage years early, as you’ll pay down your principal quicker (which will lower your interest costs).

 Keep an eye on rates.
 Even after your mortgage closes, don’t lose track of rates entirely.
 Lower rates mean a refinance could make sense, saving you money every month.
-Bankrate.com is a great way to easily check the current rate environment.
+Bankrate.com is a great way to check the current rate environment easily.

 Click here to read more.